javakidx/hadoopstudy/README.md

 # hadoopstudy
-My practice for the sample codes in Hadoop: The Definitive Guide.
-Most of these codes are the same as the sample codes in this book.
+My practice for the code examples in Hadoop: The Definitive Guide.<br/>
+To run the code examples, I need some setup and this is one of the reason I put my practice to Githup.
+Another reason is that I will not have to write the code again that I have completed somewhere.<br/> Most of these codes are the same as the sample codes in this book.
 Please visit [Hadoop Book](http://hadoopbook.com/) for more information.

 ## How to execute

 1. Set the directory for compiled classes.
+In my case, it is */home/javakid/study/hadoop/classpath*
+2. Set Hadoop classpath which in my case is `export HADOOP_CLASSPATH=/home/javakid/study/hadoop/classpath`
-2. Switch to the directory containing compile classes and execute the command to generate the jar file: `jar cf stuty-examples.jar **/*`
+3. Switch to the directory containing compile classes and execute the command to generate the jar file: `jar cf stuty-examples.jar **/*`
-3. Use hadoop command to run the class.
+4. Use hadoop command to run the class.
 For example, executing `hadoop jar study-examples.jar idv.jk.study.hadoop.myself.StringReplace replace/replace.txt replace/output` will run the class to replace string with MapReduce.

 ## Commands in chapters